 Posted by George Mason University Chorale on Friday, September 21, 2018

-A deposit payment of for Carnegie Hall is due by Friday, October 5 to GMU ACDA.
+Payment #2 for Carnegie Hall is due by Friday, November 8 to GMU ACDA.

 All choruses present a regular concert series and often collaborate with other George Mason University performing ensembles from the Schools of Music, Dance, and Theater.
 The University Chorale has performed at numerous University events including the Inauguration of President Cabrera and for a special visit by President Barack Obama.
 Alumni of the University Chorale are leaders in the Northern Virginia community and beyond in many diverse fields including teaching, performing and government positions.